NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 This numeric field contains the time delay for the heat pump supply air fan to shut off after the compressor cycles off in seconds.
 This value can be obtained from the manufacturer or the heat pump catalog.
 Enter a value of zero when the heat pump’s fan operating mode is continuous.
 Suggested value is 60 seconds.

-#### Field: Ancilliary On-Cycle Electric Power
+#### Field: Ancillary On-Cycle Electric Power

-This field defines ancilliary electrical power (W) consumed during the on-cycle period (i.e., when the cooling or heating coil is operating).
-The model assumes that this ancilliary power does not contribute to heating the supply air.
+This field defines ancillary electrical power (W) consumed during the on-cycle period (i.e., when the cooling or heating coil is operating).
+The model assumes that this ancillary power does not contribute to heating the supply air.
 The minimum value for this field is 0.0, and the default value is also 0.0 if the field is left blank.

-#### Field: Ancilliary Off-Cycle Electric Power
+#### Field: Ancillary Off-Cycle Electric Power

-This field defines ancilliary electrical power (W) consumed during the off-cycle period (i.e., when the cooling and heating coil are not operating).
-The model assumes that this ancilliary power does not contribute to heating the supply air.
+This field defines ancillary electrical power (W) consumed during the off-cycle period (i.e., when the cooling and heating coil are not operating).
+The model assumes that this ancillary power does not contribute to heating the supply air.
 The minimum value for this field is 0.0, and the default value is also 0.0 if the field is left blank.

 #### Field: Design Heat Recovery Water Flow Rate